zeek/zeek/scripts/base/frameworks/input/index.rst

 ==============================

-The input framework provides a way to read previously stored data either as an event stream or into a Bro table.
+The input framework provides a way to read previously stored data either as an event stream or into a Zeek table.

 :doc:`/scripts/base/frameworks/input/__load__.zeek`